Franz Baur

 Franz Baur (born 25 January 1958 in Hall in Tirol) is a Tirolean composer.
 He was recipient of the Tiroler Landespreis für Kunst in 2011.
-His compositions have been performed in Austria, Germany, South Tirol, the USA and the Ukraine.
+His compositions have been performed in Austria, Germany, South Tirol, the USA and Ukraine.
 His work includes more than 50 compositions from large orchestral and choral works, to works for wind instruments, brass quartet, including film scores, for the film series "Dracula".